stuyvesant-cs/0_intro_map/overview.md

 #### Unit II: Boolean Values and Conditional Statements
 - What are Boolean values?
 - How do comparison operators work?
-- What are boolean operators?
+- What are Boolean operators?
-- Using functions that return boolean values.
+- Using functions that return Boolean values.
+- Using `If`.
-- UsingIf.
+- Using `Cond`.

+#### Unit III: Lists and Recursion
+- What is a data structure?
+- What is a linked list?
-- UsingCond.
+- Using cons-cell diagrams.
-- Introduction to recursion.
+- Using recursion to work with lists.

-#### Unit III: Computer Hardware/Software
+#### Unit IV: Computer Hardware/Software
 - How do computers represent information?
 - What are the main parts of a computer, how do they work together?
 - What is the purpose of the operating system?
 - What is the internet?
 How are computer connected on the internet?
 - What can be done to secure your information and identity while online?

-#### Unit IV: Introduction to NetLogo Programming with Turtles and Patches
+#### Unit V: Introduction to NetLogo Programming with Turtles and Patches
 - Understanding Agents and context (turtles, patches, observer).
 - Modifying turtle properties.
 - Modifying patch properties.